telenordigital/connect-android-sdk/README.md

 Access tokens can be used to access resources on your resource server.
 Please refer to the document about [scope tokens](http://docs.telenordigital.com/connect/id/scope.html) for more details.

-### Retrieving the logged in user's ID
+### Retrieving the logged in user's ID, email or phone number

-To get the users logged in Connect ID you can call `ConnectSdk.getSubjectId()`.
-This will return an ID string that uniquely identifies the user.
+If you supply email and phone number as scope and claims you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
+To get the logged users Connect ID you can call the convenience method `ConnectSdk.getSubjectId()`.

 ### Next steps for confidential clients